pradeep3sep/interviewquestion/README nextjs.md

 For example, `pages/shop/[[...slug]].js` will `also` match `/shop`, in addition to `/shop/clothes`, `/shop/clothes/tops`, `/shop/clothes/tops/t-shirts`.

 The difference between `catch-all` and optional `catch-all` segments is that with optional, the route without the parameter is also matched (/shop in the example above).

+Note: Here we don't need to add inex.js in shop folder only single file `[[...slug.js]]` will work for all

 ```